FEAR OF FAILURE

 Exercise No. 1.
 You dislike pruning rose bushes.
 The problem is how to make pruning your rose bushes more enjoyable.

-Step 1 This is set forth in the description
+Step 1 This is outlined in the description

 Step 2.
 List Potential Solutions.